aineko-m/iveeCore/README.md

 //Now lets looks at industry activities.
 //First we need to get an IndustryModifier object, which aggregates all the things
-//like system indices, available assembly lines, skills & implants.
+//like system indices, available assembly lines, character skills & implants.
 $iMod = IndustryModifier::getBySystemIdForAllNpcStations(30000180); //Osmon

 //manufacture 5 units of 'Damage Control I' with ME 10 and TE 20